gbvars988/SuperPrice/README.md

     - Link the pull request to the ticket in the project board via the description - valid keywords include `closes #XX`, `fixes #XX`, `resolves #XX` etc.

+# Running the application with Docker

+If you are running the application locally with docker, make sure you have MySQL installed on your machine as discussed in the backend section.
+You will also need to have docker installed on your machine.

+Simply run `docker-compose -f docker-compose-local.yml --env-file compose-vars.env up` in the root directory of the project to start the application.